orientechnologies/orientdb-docs/source/Configuration.md

 ##### db.mvcc.throwfast

 Use fast-thrown exceptions for MVCC OConcurrentModificationExceptions.
-No context information will be available, use where these exceptions are handled and the detail is not neccessary.
+No context information will be available.
+Set to true, when these exceptions are thrown, but the details are not necessary..

 ```
 Setting name...: db.mvcc.throwfast